Wyandot people: Emergence of the Wyandot

 In 1867, after the American Civil War, additional members were removed from the Midwest to Indian Territory.
 Today more than 4,000 Wyandot can be found in eastern Kansas and northeastern Oklahoma.

-The last known original Wyandot of Ohio was Margaret "Grey Eyes" Solomon, known as "Mother Solomon".
+The last known original Wyandot of Ohio was Margaret Grey Eyes Solomon, known as "Mother Solomon".
 The daughter of Chief John Grey Eyes, she was born in 1816 and left Ohio in 1843.
-By 1889 she had returned to Ohio, when she was recorded as a spectator to the restoration of the Wyandot's Old Mission Church at Upper Sandusky.
+By 1889 she had returned to Ohio, when she was recorded as a spectator to the restoration of the Wyandot Mission Church in Upper Sandusky.
 She died in Upper Sandusky on August 17, 1890.
+The last full blood Wyandot was Bill Moose Crowfoot who died in Upper Arlington, Ohio in 1937.
+He stated that 12 Wyandot families remained behind.